ArcaneNibble/ArcaneNibble.github.io/content/usb-driver-ux.md

 Title: Making USB widgets easy to install
-Date: 2025-07-27
+Date: 2025-07-28
 Summary: Extra descriptors for Windows and WebUSB
-Status: draft

 # TL;DR

 Set `bcdDevice` to `0x0210`, add [this](https://learn.microsoft.com/en-us/windows-hardware/drivers/usbcon/microsoft-os-2-0-descriptors-specification) and optionally [this](https://developer.chrome.com/docs/capabilities/build-for-webusb).

+Microsoft complexified their operating system and then proceeded to make it everybody else's problem.

+Google and Chromium-based browsers upended "software distribution", which naturally made the consequences everybody else's problem as well.

+If you want to make physical objects which connect to anything computer-shaped (including mobile phones), you now have extra work to do for the best out-of-the-box user experience.
+None of these extra functions are in Chapter 9 of the USB 2.0 specification, and I wasn't sure how anybody was ever supposed to find out about them without being told, and thus this article was born.

 # What?
 (Historical context)

 When hardware is added to a computer, the computer needs to know how to talk to this hardware.
 In order to be able to, the computer relies on some software _drivers_.

 Nowadays, many users no longer have to think about this thanks to the availability of _standards_ which allow for generic drivers to interface with _any_ hardware that operates according to the rules of the standard.
-Many of these generic drivers now come bundled with the system and don't have to be manually installed.
+Many of these generic drivers now come bundled with operating systems and don't have to be manually installed.

 The USB standard defines both a basic set of rules that all USB devices need to follow as well as a list of standard "[device classes](https://www.usb.org/defined-class-codes)" for commonly-encountered peripherals (such as mice, keyboards, flash drives, cameras, or more specialized things such as smart cards or electronics test and measurement lab equipment).

-As stated, nowadays almost any standard mouse or keyboard or flash drive from any manufacturer will work on any computer or even many mobile devices because they all follow the same specification.
+As stated, nowadays almost any standard mouse or keyboard or flash drive from any manufacturer will work on any computer or even many mobile devices thanks to these specification.
 But what happens if you want to do something other than what is standard and generic?
 Custom software and occasionally custom drivers are still required.
 For example, you often need custom software and sometimes custom drivers to make "Gamer Pro X RGB+ Ultra" keyboards and mice work properly or to configure their advanced settings.

 ## Not-Windows

 On macOS and Linux, the operating system provides a way for programs (in user-space) to talk to USB devices "without a driver" (i.e. by only relying on the basic behaviors that all USB devices must implement).
-This user-space program essentially takes the place of a driver.
-For devices which do not need to provide services to the entire system, this interface is sufficient.
+This user-space program essentially takes on the role of a driver.
+For devices which do not need to provide services to the entire system, this interface can often be sufficient.

 For example, a device which only needs to receive a firmware update or configuration settings can use just these basic low-level USB operations.
 So can a specialized piece of industrial equipment which only talks to its special control software.
-However, something such as a network card would not fit this model nearly as well because it needs to be accessible and shared by every program on the computer _as a network card_.
+However, something such as a network card would not fit this model very well because it needs to be accessible and _shared_ by every program on the computer _as a network card_.
+(Sharing resources between programs is generally considered one of the purposes of an operating system!)

 ## Windows